tennisoctocat/zoom-backlighting/README.md

 The goal of this project is to mitigate the negative effects of back-lighting on videos or photos of people.

 `Zoom_Backlight_Experiment.ipynb` contains the code I used to develop my pipeline and experiment with different methods.
+This is where the bulk of the code is.

 `VisionDataAnalysis.ipynb` contains the code I used to evaluate my models using the data from my survey.